 Complete and submit an application in Nova, OAC’s online grant application system.
 You will be able to do this approximately two months before the deadline.

 - artistic examples: documentation of your artistic and community work.
 If you do not have documentation of your community work, provide two letters of reference

 - support documents: résumés or bios for artists including mentees and other support specialists, letter(s) of confirmation from partners outlining their commitment and contributions to the project, or, for applications to the Planning category in early stages, letter(s) of intent from potential partner(s)

 Complete instructions and requirements are in the application in Nova.

-For information on how assessors rate applications see the Evaluation Rubric – Community-Engaged Projects.
+For information on how assessors rate applications see the Guide to OAC Assessment and the Evaluation Rubric – Community-Engaged Projects.